-PROCEDURE FOR MODI FIED ORAL/DENTAL HEALTH
+PROCEDURE FOR MODIFIED ORAL/DENTAL HEALTH

-Essential Steps Key Points and Precautions 8.
-Spread a towel over student's chest Protect student's work area and clothing.
-9. Stand behind student Facilitates easier brushing.
-A mirror allows both caregiver and student to see.
-10. Allow student to rinse his/her mouth with warm water, if possible This removes large particles of food that may be present while reducing bacteria in the mouth that convert sugars into acid.
+Essential Steps Key Points and Precautions 1.
+Gather and a convenient u irrange equipment for ise.
+Ensures smooth procedure, saves time ands and don disposable .
+Assist student to wash s.
+Universal precautions, reduces spread of germs 3.
+Explain proc edure to student.
+Encourages cooperation and participation by the student.
+4. Maintain priv acv of student. • nt in a sitting position if When student cannot be seated and side lying is best position, elevate student's head to 35-40 degrees angle to reduce the risk of 6.
+Move studen t near you. aspiration or choking.
+Reduces strain on muscles to make task easier.
+7. Place emesis s basin on paper towels.
+8. Spread a tow vel over student's chest.
+Protect student's work area and clothing.
+9. Stand behind d student.
+Facilitates easier brushing.
+A mirror allows both caregiver and student to see. nt to rinse his/her mouth ater, if possible.
+This removes large particles of food that may be present while reducing bacteria in the mouth that convert sugars into acid.
 If the student is unable to swallow or spit, a wet cloth or sponge can be used to wipe inside the student's mouth.
-Special suction devices may be used for some students.
-11. Apply a small amount (the size of a pea) of toothpaste on the wet bristles of the toothbrush Toothpaste may be too abrasive, has a flavor, or makes foam that the student cannot tolerate.
+Special suction devices may be used for some students. ll amount (the size of a pea) e on the wet bristles of the Toothpaste may be too abrasive, has a flavor, or makes foam that the student cannot tolerate.
 Toothpaste should not be used for very young students.
 Soaking the brush in warm water for 1 minute will soften the bristles.
-12. Encourage student participation.
-Praise student.
-Increases self-confidence.
-13. Brush teeth using a horizontal scrub method.
-Place the brush at a 45 degree angle against the gum line.
-Use short strokes.
-The bristles should be wiggling but not moving forcefully back and forth.
-Brush back and forth.
-Brush from the gum onto the crown of each tooth There are several methods of brushing.
+12. Encourage s student. tudent participation.
+Praise Increases self confidence method.
+Plac angle agains strokes.
+The but no movin Brush back a using a horizontal scrub ce the brush at a 45 degree ct the gum line.
+Use short c bristles should be wiggling ng forcefully back and forth. and forth.
+Brush from the c crown of each tooth.
+There are several methods of brushing.
 The student's dentist should be consulted.
-Brushing too forcefully can damage the gums & teeth.
+Brushing too forcefully can damage the gums and teeth.
 If the student has minimal participation in brushing, it is easier to brush while standing behind the student or sit and hold his/her head in your lap with a mirror in front.

-14. Brush for 3 minutes.
-Brushing increases the chance of cleaning all surfaces.
-Microorganisms will be removed.
-The mouth will feel clean and fresh.
-15. Brush anterior 2/3 surface of the tongue, being careful not to cause the student to gag.
-Flossing removes plaque and food particles caught between the teeth.
-Flossing at least daily is important.
-The use of an agent that identifies areas not thoroughly cleaned may be recommended by the dentist.
-This may encourage the student to clean more carefully.
-17. Allow student to rinse his/her mouth by swishing several sips of water around his mouth and spitting it into the basin.
-Removes food particles and toothpaste from the mouth.
-For students with swallowing difficulties or problems with liquid intake, use only a small amount of water to rinse mouth, head should be positioned appropriately when introducing water into mouth 18.
-Remove and dispose of gloves and wash hands.
-19. Return student to classroom / appropriate position.
-20. Clean and store equipment properly.
-Universal Precautions
+14. Brush for 3 minutes

+- 15. Brush anterior 2/3 surface of the tongue, being careful not to cause the student to gag. - 16.
+Allow student to rinse his/her mouth by swishing several sips of water around his mouth and spitting it into the basin. - 17.
+Remove and dispose of gloves and wash hands. - 18.
+Return student to classroom/appropriate position. - 19.
+Clean and store equipment properly.